My shopping cart

 1/2 fresh lemon

 Bring 4 quarts of water to boil in a large pot.
-Add two tablespoons of salt and the pasta.
+Add 1 1/2 tablespoons of sea salt (or 3 tablespoons of lighter and flakier kosher salt) and the pasta.

 Once the pasta has a few minutes left to cook, add the clams (and the parsley if using) to the hot skillet(s) in a single layer and cook, stirring occasionally, until the clams have just opened (usually 2-4 minutes tops).